Repositioned for next generation of dining and restaurant experience

 We wanted to learn more.
 Like what makes them tick?
 What are their needs, wants, desires?
 And how do they choose a restaurant for a night out?

-Our team decided to learn beyond segmentation studies and study real people.
+Our team decided to learn beyond segmentation studies and conduct primary research.
 I led a qualitative study where I interviewed people ranging from ages 18-65+ who enjoyed seafood and listened to their experiences eating at Red Lobster.

 I synthesized my findings and came up with a new persona to represent our design target, shown below.

-Alicia is a busy Mom who enjoys taking her family out as a celebration and reward.
+Alicia is a busy Mom who enjoys taking her family out as a fun celebration and reward.

 She values eating healthy but isn't doesn't restrict herself from good food.
 She splurges on seafood and comfort cuisine and dines out 1-3 times a week.
 She makes 100% of dining out decisions.